qweeze/rstream/README.md

 ```

-## Project Maturity
+## Project Notes
-The project is in stabilization phase.
+The project is in development and stabilization phase.
 Features and API are subject to change, but breaking changes will be kept to a minimum. </br>
 Any feedback or contribution is welcome